Dog Ear Cleaners Buyer's Guide

 Also, if your canine companion is constantly shaking and tilting its head while scratching its ears, then that might be due to an infection.

-Dogs with an ear infection may develop a head tilt, which means that it will usually lean on one side most of the time.
+Dogs with an ear infection may develop a head tilt, which means that they will usually lean on one side most of the time.
 This could make your pet lose its balance completely and will find it difficult to walk.
-Some dogs will also walk in circles, often heading to the direction of the ear that was infected.
+Some dogs will also walk in circles, often heading in the direction of the ear that was infected.

 Furthermore, dogs suffering from otitis interna might not be able to hear anything with the affected ear.